Menu

 Conference Presenters

-James Ferguson, DO, DFASAM, C-MRO; Vault Health; Willow Grove, Pennsylvania
+James Ferguson, DO, DFASAM, C-MRO; Vault Health Recovery Management Solutions; Chalfont, Pennsylvania

 Dr. Ferguson, the Medical Director of Vault Health Recovery Management Solutions is a Diplomate of the American Board of Addiction Medicine (ABAM), a Distinguished Fellow of the American Society of Addiction Medicine (ASAM) and a Medical Review Officer (MRO) certified by the Medical Review Officer Certification Council.
 He directed the ASAM Comprehensive MRO Training Course from 2003 until 2013 and currently teaches MRO Training through the American Osteopathic College of Occupational and Preventive Medicine (AOCOPM) and the American College of Occupational and Environmental Medicine (ACOEM).
 He is Chairman of the Board of Directors of the Medical Review Officer Certification Council (MROCC).